‘It’s been relentless’: Smothering summer humidity in the Northeast has crushed records

 With the prospect of high pressure building in again next week following a brief “respite,” more records are set to fall or be further demolished.

-Around Boston, Fisher is keeping tabs on a number of them, some already broken like “the hottest August on record by a long shot.”
+Around Boston, Fisher is keeping tabs on a number of them.

 Boston and nearby locations are also seeing historic numbers of those warm nights with low temperatures at or above 70 degrees.
 “Providence and Blue Hill Observatory have already broken their annual records, and Boston should tie today [Thursday], then break the tie next week,” Fisher said.

-High temperatures next week are forecast to reach at least the upper 80s in Boston but, as time wears on, 70s are destined to become more prevalent, as they tend to do as the calendar moves through September.
+High temperatures next week are forecast to reach at least the upper 80s in Boston, but, as time wears on, 70s are destined to become more prevalent, as they tend to do as the calendar moves through September.
 Mercifully, it is likely that 90-degree days and crazy-warm nights are just about done.

 The humidity experienced in the Northeast in the summer is likely to become more frequent and intense in the coming decades, as its climate warms and moisture levels further increase.